Mercedes-Benz Group AG – Annual report – 31 December 2021

 General information on financial risks

 As a result of its businesses and the global nature of its operations, the Mercedes-Benz Group is exposed to market risks from changes in foreign currency exchange rates and interest rates, while commodity price risks arise from procurement.
 An equity price risk results from investments in listed companies.
 In addition, the Group is exposed to credit risks from its leasing and financing activities and from its business operations (trade receivables).
 Furthermore, the Group is exposed to liquidity and country risks relating to its credit and market risks or a deterioration of its business operations or financial market disturbances.
-If these financial risks materialise, they could adversely affect the Mercedes-Benz Group’s profitability, liquidity and capital resources and financial position.
+If these financial risks materialize, they could adversely affect the Group’s profitability, liquidity and capital resources and financial position.

-The Mercedes-Benz Group has established internal guidelines for risk controlling procedures and for the use of financial instruments, including a clear segregation of duties with regard to financial activities, settlement, accounting and the related controlling.
+The Mercedes-Benz Group has established internal policies for risk controlling procedures and for the use of financial instruments, including a clear segregation of duties with regard to financial activities, settlement, accounting and the related controlling.
 The guidelines upon which the Group’s risk management processes for financial risks are based are designed to identify and analyse these risks throughout the Group, to set appropriate risk limits and controls and to monitor the risks by means of reliable and up-to-date administrative and information systems.
 The guidelines and systems are regularly reviewed and adjusted to changes in markets and products.

 The Group manages and monitors these risks primarily through its operating and financing activities and, if required, through the use of derivative financial instruments.
 The Mercedes-Benz Group uses derivative financial instruments exclusively for hedging financial risks that arise from its business operations or refinancing activities or liquidity management.
 Without these derivative financial instruments, the Group would be exposed to higher financial risks.
 Additional information on financial instruments and especially on the volumes of the derivative financial instruments used is included in Note 33.
 The Mercedes-Benz Group regularly evaluates its financial risks with due consideration of changes in key economic indicators and up-to-date market information.

 The market sensitive instruments, including equity and debt securities, that the plan assets hold to finance pension and other post-employment healthcare benefits, are not included in the following quantitative and qualitative analysis.
-See Note 23 for additional information on the Mercedes-Benz Group’s pension and other post-employment benefits.
+See Note 23 for additional information on the Mercedes-Benz Group’s pension and post-employment healthcare benefits.

 Credit risk

 The maximum risk positions of financial assets which are generally subject to credit risk are equal to their carrying amounts at the balance sheet date (without consideration of collateral, if available).
-There is also a risk of default from irrevocable loan commitments which had not been utilised as of that date, as well as from financial guarantees.
+There is also a risk of default from irrevocable loan commitments which had not been utilized as of that date, as well as from financial guarantees.
 The maximum risk position in these cases is equal to the expected future cash outflows.
-Table D.88 shows the maximum risk positions at the balance sheet date.
+Table D.86 shows the maximum risk positions at the balance sheet date.

 Liquid assets

 Liquid assets consist of cash and cash equivalents and marketable debt securities and similar investments.
 With the investment of liquid assets, banks and issuers of securities are selected very carefully and diversified in accordance with a limit system.
 Liquid assets are mainly held at financial institutions within and outside Europe with high creditworthiness, as bonds issued by German federal states and as money market funds.
 In connection with investment decisions, priority is placed on the borrower’s very high creditworthiness and on balanced risk diversification.
-The limits and their utilisations are reassessed continuously.
+The limits and their utilization are reassessed continuously.
 In this assessment, the Mercedes-Benz Group also considers the credit risk assessment of its counterparties by the capital markets.
 In line with the Group’s risk policy, most liquid assets are held in investments with an external rating of “A” or better.
 Liquid assets are thus not subject to a material credit risk and are allocated to stage 1 of the impairment model under IFRS, which is based on expected credit risk.

 Receivables from financial services

 The Mercedes-Benz Group’s financing and leasing activities are primarily focused on supporting the sales of the Group’s automotive products.
 As a consequence of these activities, the Group is exposed to credit risk, which is monitored and managed based on defined standards, guidelines and procedures.
 The Mercedes-Benz Group manages its credit risk irrespective of whether it is related to a financing contract or to an operating lease or a finance lease contract.
-For this reason, statements concerning the credit risk of Mercedes- Benz Mobility refer to the entire financing and leasing business, unless otherwise specified.
+For this reason, statements concerning the credit risk of Mercedes-Benz Mobility refer to the entire financing and leasing business, unless otherwise specified.

 With respect to its financing and lease activities, the Group holds collateral for customer transactions limiting actual credit risk through its fair value.
 The value of collateral generally depends on the amount of the financed assets.
 The financed vehicles usually serve as collateral.
 Furthermore, Mercedes-Benz Mobility limits credit risk from financing and lease activities, for example through advance payments from customers.

 For the assessment of the default risk of retail and small business customers, scoring systems are applied to evaluate their creditworthiness.
 Corporate customers are evaluated using internal rating instruments.
 Both evaluation processes use external credit bureau data if available.
-The scoring and rating results as well as the availability of security and other risk mitigation instruments, such as advance payments, guarantees and, to a lower extent, residual debt insurances, are essential elements for credit decisions.
+The scoring and rating results as well as the availability of security and other risk mitigation instruments, such as advance payments, guarantees and, to a lesser extent, residual debt insurances, are essential elements for credit decisions.

 For information on credit risks included in receivables from financial services, see Note 15.
 Information on the measurement of expected credit losses is provided in Note 1.